Dentures – who covers the costs?

 Dental bridge

 A bridge is anchored in the teeth.
 It is used if one or more gaps in the teeth are to be filled.
 The teeth in front of and behind the gaps serve as anchor teeth and are fitted with crowns.
 Whether a bridge is more suitable than an implant differs from case to case.
-Your dentist can explain the advantages and disadvantages.
+Your dentist can explain the options and the advantages and disadvantages.

 How much does a dental bridge cost?